PrideChung/FontAwesomeKit/README.md

 `starIcon.drawingBackgroundColor = [UIColor blackColor];`

 By default the background is transparent.
 As the name implies, this property only takes effect while drawing on image.
+You can specify a gradient color to create a gradient background, check the example project for details.

 ### For Those Controls Doesn't Support Attributed String